Home Compare GRF.MC vs TRV

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GRF.MC: STOXX 600, TRV: S&P 500).

-The lead is spread across stability and profitability, rather than sitting in one isolated gap.
-The Travelers Companies, Inc. leads by 32 points on the overall comparison score.
+This is not just a one-metric split: both stability and profitability materially support the lead.
+The Travelers Companies, Inc. leads by 30 points on the overall comparison score.

 Trajectory Similarity